Falcon USD (USDF) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Falcon USD Historical Price

-According to the latest data gathered on Falcon USD live price page, the current price of Falcon USD is 1.001USD.
-The circulating supply of Falcon USD(USDF) is 130.60M USDF , giving it a market capitalization of $130.74M.
+According to the latest data gathered on Falcon USD live price page, the current price of Falcon USD is 0.998858USD.
+The circulating supply of Falcon USD(USDF) is 131.47M USDF , giving it a market capitalization of $131.30M.

 How Does Falcon USD (USDF) Price Prediction Module Work?